0maaz-01/Old-Portfolio/README.md

 # Portfolio Website 💼💻

-This is a fully responsive **developer portfolio website** built to showcase my personal and professional background, including **skills, projects, education, and contact information**.
+I built a fully responsive **developer portfolio website** in the initial days of my web development to showcase my personal and professional background, including **skills, projects, education, and contact information**.
 The goal of this portfolio is to provide a central hub where visitors can learn more about me, explore my work, and easily get in touch.

-Crafted with love using **React**, **Tailwind CSS**, and modern UI libraries to ensure a smooth user experience and visual polish.

 ---

 ## Features & Highlights ✨

-1) **Hero / Header Section 🚀:** Clean intro with name, title, and a CTA (Call-To-Action) to explore more or download resume.

-2) **About Me Section 🙋‍♂️:** A brief overview of who I am, what I do, and my current focus in the tech world.
+### 1) Header Section 🚀:
+This section contains links to the different sections of the website.

+### 2) About Me Section 🙋‍♂️:
+Contains a brief introduction about me, a picture, and a button that directs users to my resume.

+### 3) Skills Section 🛠 :
-3) **Skills Section 🛠:** Displays the tech stack I work with using icons and visuals, including:
+Displays the tech stack I work with using icons and visuals, including:
-   - HTML5, CSS3, JavaScript, React, Node.js, MongoDB, TailwindCSS, Git, GitHub, etc.
+ HTML5, CSS3, JavaScript, React, Node.js, MongoDB, TailwindCSS, Git, GitHub, etc.

-4) **Projects Section 💻:** Real-world applications I've built, each with:
-   - Project title
-   - Description
-   - Tech used
-   - Links to live demo and GitHub repo
+### 4) Projects Section 💻:
+Displays the projects along with brief information about each, including links to the live projects and their source code.

-5) **Education Section 🎓:** My academic journey, including degrees, institutions, and timelines.
+### 5) **Education Section 🎓:** My academic journey, showcasing what I have studied so far.

-6) **Contact Section 📬:** Includes a contact form + my email and social media handles for collaboration or questions.
+6) **Contact Section 📬:** Includes a contact form throught which the user can contact me.

 7) **Footer Section 📎:** Simple footer with name, copyright, and quick links.